Non universality on the critical line: Main Theorems

 \subsection{On what lines is the zeta-function universal?}

 In our paper \cite{Andersson4} we use this result and a lower bound for the Riemann zeta-function in short intervals to classify the lines where we have universality.
 Unfortunately we did not manage to prove this result unconditionally, but needed to use the Riemann hypothesis.
 We will here show how we can relax the condition to assume the Lindel\"of hypothesis instead.
-We have the following Lemma: \begin{lem} Let $\delta>0$ be a positive constant.
-Assuming the Lindel\"of hypothesis we have that
+We have the following Lemma: \begin{lem} Let $\epsilon>0$ be positive.
+Assuming the Lindel\"of hypothesis there exist a positive constant $C_\epsilon>0$ such that we have that